cyberdingens/hello-world/README.md

 # hello-world
 hello world!
-Just completing this github tutorial.
+Just to complete this github tutorial.